jamesplease/fi-calc-guide/src/configuration/additional-income.md

 Use the "Income Frequency" section to specify when you want your Additional Income to begin, and for how long.

+You may also specify that an income lasts forever.
+This might be useful for some income streams such as Social Security or a pension.

 <figure>
     <img width="221px" src="/images/configuration-income-frequency.jpg" alt="Additional Income frequency form.">
     <figcaption>Use this form to adjust additional income frequency.</figcaption>